© 2018 - International Centre for Investigative Reporting

 “What makes Aba unique in tailoring is that an average Aba man strives for the best,” Amadi says.
 “If you do a bad job here, that will be the end of your business because nobody will give you clothes again to sew.
 So it is about the survival of the fittest.
 That’s why Aba is so popular for tailoring.
 That’s why many people come to Aba because you will get whatever design you want done perfectly.”

-Amadi’s description of Aba tailoring as a “survival of the fittest” captures the entire spectrum of manufacturing in the city.
-The roads and power supply in Aba are probably the worst in the entire country but the individual manufacturers strive to offer the best products in spite of the odds against them.
+Amadi’s description of tailoring in Aba as a “survival of the fittest” captures the entire spectrum of making products in the town.
+The roads and power supply in Aba are probably among the worst in the entire country but the individual manufacturers strive to offer the best products in spite of the odds against them.